 13. Brookstone — Microbead travel pillow

-What to look for in a travel pillow
+What to look for when buying a travel pillow

-– Shape: U-shaped, wraparound, sling/upper-body, twistable, and hooded designs serve different sleep preferences.
-Side sleepers often need asymmetric or sling support; people in middle seats may prefer headrest-anchoring designs.
+– Shape: U-shaped, wraparound, sling, twistable, and hooded designs serve different needs.
+Side sleepers may prefer asymmetric or sling support; middle-seat passengers often benefit from headrest-anchoring designs.

-– Cleanability: Removable, machine-washable covers are preferable for hygiene.
+– Cleanability: Removable, machine-washable covers are more hygienic for frequent travel.

 Quick buying tips

-– If you hate carrying extra bulk, choose an inflatable or compressible memory-foam model.
+– For minimal bulk: pick an inflatable or compressible memory-foam model.

-– If you sleep on your side or want upper-body support, try a sling-style or wraparound pillow.
+– For side or upper-body support: try a sling or wraparound pillow.